arendjr/selectivity/README.md

 Download and unpack the latest release from the project website: https://arendjr.github.io/selectivity/

-Copy the files JavaScript and CSS file for your desired build from the archive into your project.
+Copy the JavaScript and CSS file for your desired build from the archive into your project.
 See the following table to see which files you need:

 Build                     | JavaScript file           | CSS file
 --------------------------|---------------------------|---------------------------